lkodinsson/MARS/Fantasy/Equipment.md

 **Mode** This weapon can make attacks with a different damage type (as listed), but with –1 to hit when doing so.

-**Momentum** If you hit with this weapon, your next attack with it on the same target gets +2 to damage.
-This bonus stacks until the beginning of your next turn.
+**Momentum** This weapon does gets +2 to damage against targets you have already hit during the same turn, including hits made with other weapons.

 **Nonlethal** Enemies knocked unconscious by this weapon do not start dying unless severely injured (brought to negative health equal to their maximum).